-We booked it because we found it hard to find eco-friendly accomodation in KL that was relatively inexpensive, and that was big enough for a family.
+We booked it because we found it hard to find eco-friendly accommodation in KL that was relatively inexpensive, and that was big enough for a family.
 Had we stayed longer I would have tried to find a true homestay using Homestay.com.

 Container Hotel Group was the first company in Malaysia to use refurbished shipping containers and concrete tubing to create funky accommodation options for travellers.
 Each pod or container can accommodate a maximum of 2 people, and they focus on providing the essentials while taking up minimal space.
 CHG have a container hotel in Kuala Lumpur, and a capsule transit hotel at KLIA2 for a bit of quiet time between flights.